TadeoBennett/Language-Recognizer-in-Rust-for-small-robot/README.md

 # Language-Recognizer-in-Rust-for-small-robot

 This was a team collaboration for a school project:
-Team memebrs: Abel Blanco, Michael Sanchez, Levi Coc, Francis Mejia and myself Tadeo Bennett
+Team members: Abel Blanco, Michael Sanchez, Levi Coc, Francis Mejia and myself Tadeo Bennett

 View our presentation here: https://cutt.ly/tMyemYW